 The configuration effort is reduced by using Spring Java Config or the existing namespace configuration.

 Update: The tutorial web application that is discussed in detail in the guidebook is now available at http://cineasts.net.
 Feel free to check it out, register, search for movies and rate them and see your friends recommendations.

 Please get back with any feedback you have.

 Thanks to the team at VMware and our guys for the great work.

-Special thanks to Alfredas Chmieliauskas who used SDG in an impressive Energy Market Simulation and gave us valueable insights and feedback.
+Special thanks to Alfredas Chmieliauskas who used SDG in an impressive Energy Market Simulation and gave us valuable insights and feedback.

 We’re looking forward your feedback for this Release Candiate.